-This page will be dedicated to special classes — optional activities your child can do if he or she would like.
+This page has optional activities your child can do if he or she would like.
 We’re also using this page to share general links that have great opportunities for distance learning — just to keep things fun!

-GENERAL ACTIVITIES & FUN LINKS RECOMMENDED BY OUR TEACHERS
+ACTIVITIES & FUN LINKS RECOMMENDED BY OUR TEACHERS, ORGANIZED BY SUBJECT

 Go on Virtual Field Trips from Mammoth Hot Springs to Mars